carpentries/instructor-training/06-objectives.md

     </td>
     <td>
       <ul>
-	<li>they have to participate in situations which emphasise emotion and feelings</li>
+	<li>they have to participate in situations which emphasize emotion and feelings</li>
         <li>the activity is unstructured or briefing is poor</li>
         <li>they have to do things without knowing the principles or concepts involved</li>
         <li>they feel they're out of tune with the other participants e.g. with people of very different learning styles</li>